-The back of his head throbbed.
-He had just begun to open his heart to Kessler.
-At first, he had been a bit of an ass, but then he bathed him, touched his butt, protected him… and showered him with delicious food.
+The back of my head throbbed.
+I had just started to open up to Kessler.
+Sure, he was a bit of an ass at first—but he bathed me, touched my butt, protected me… and fed me tons of delicious food.

 Nyaa!